brigademate/legal/TERMS_OF_USE.md

 # Terms of Use for BrigadeMate

-Effective Date: 20 January 2026
+Effective Date: 8 March 2026

 ## 1. Acceptance of Terms
 By accessing or using BrigadeMate, you agree to these Terms of Use.
 If you do not agree, do not use the app.